mslinn/jekyll_video/README.md

 $ bin/setup
 ```

-You should do the above before running Visual Studio Code.
+You should do the above before opening the project with Visual Studio Code.

 ### Run the Tests